A human's brain can comprehend information faster than regular, "real-time" speech.

 (I have seen the word and the concept of "warping" used by digital music editors.
 The digital audio workshop (DAW) Ableton has " warping."
 As explained, "warping allows you to time-stretch small portions of an audio without affecting the entire audio.
 This helpful tool can quantize some music notes, making them longer in some portions.")

 Examples of Time Warp-Ed Educational Materials

 Crispy_Skinned_Salmon - Recently, I came across an example that illustrates my general Time Warp-Ed technique.
 Teaching someone to make a meal in real-time might take several hours.
-This video demonstrates that by carefully producing videos, one can educate their audience in a concise amount of time.
-As you watch this video, consider how long this would take to do in real-time.
-Alternatively, someone might give you "written" directions, as in this recipe.
+This video demonstrates that carefully producing videos can educate their audience in a concise amount of time.
+As you watch this video, consider how long this would take to do in real-time (including the time the food cooks).
+Alternatively, someone might give you "written" directions in this recipe, but some written instructions are harder to understand words, as opposed to someone "showing" you.
 (12/2017.)

 As another example, Apple's Special Events, when done "live," used to be about two hours.
 During COVID-19, Apple's pre-recorded Special Events take only 50 minutes, with better "information!"
 Apple's pre-recorded Special Events are very "crisp."
 Yes, Apple has lots of money to invest in these videos, just as they invested in live presentations.

-These videos have been carefully edited.
-When I used to do these in-person, they would take at least three times longer than what you will observe in these videos.
+I have carefully edited these three videos.
+When I used to teach "in person," delivering this same content would take at least three times longer than what you will observe in these videos.

-Items Shown and/or Referenced in my Original Presentation (OLC Conference)
+Items Shown or Referenced in my Original Presentation (OLC Conference)